- BART collects data from User’s use of BART’s online services and programs.

 As a governmental agency, BART is governed by the California Public Records Act.
 (California Government Code section 6250 et seq.)
 As such, most business conducted and communications exchanged with BART may become a public record and subject to public inspection.
 BART will, to the extent permitted by law, protect information exempt from disclosure under the California Public Records Act, including private, confidential, and proprietary information (confidential information).
 User agrees to hold BART harmless and, at BART’s option, provide legal defense for BART from all claims and demands including attorneys’ fees asserted against BART that may result from BART refusing to make public documents that User has designated as confidential information.
 User also agrees that, if any action is filed in court seeking disclosure of such confidential information, BART may deposit the documents with the court and User will defend its designation of the information as confidential.

 If User sends e-mail to BART that includes personal information, BART normally will use the information only to respond to User’s message.
 However, BART may forward User’s e-mail to another agency or entity if BART believes that such agency or entity is better prepared to respond to User’s question.
 BART does not give or sell e-mail information to others for commercial purposes.
 If User sends BART a threat or a message that describes or promotes unlawful activity, BART will forward the e-mail to the appropriate law enforcement authorities.

 Links to Other Sites

 Site Security and Monitoring

-BART monitors network traffic to identify unauthorized attempts to upload or change information or to otherwise cause damage to the website.
+BART monitors network traffic to identify unauthorized attempts to upload or change information or to otherwise cause damage to BART websites.
 Anyone using BART’s online services and programs expressly consents to such monitoring.

-By using the BART website, User consents to the collection and use of information as described above.
+By using BART websites, User consents to the collection and use of information and monitoring, as described above.